 Creating a platform requires a bit of woodworking, but it isn’t too complicated of a process.

-Similarly, a kayak dog outrigger is a great choice to add a little stability and give your pooch a little extra space.
+Similarly, a kayak dog outrigger is a great choice to add a little stability and give your canine companion plenty of space.
 An outrigger is basically a miniature kayak attached to your vessel by poles, which greatly improves the balance of your ‘yak.

 You can then make a little nest for your doggo in the space between the connecting poles, offering a little extra elbow room to go with a little extra balance.